-Ashley Walker is a Senior Policy Advisor providing legislative and regulatory solutions for a variety of clients with interests in education, sustainable communities, housing, and water issues in the State of California.
+Ashley Walker is a Senior Policy Advisor providing federal and state legislative solutions and grant funding advocacy for a variety of clients with interests in sustainable communities, housing, water, and education issues.
 She is an expert on education policy issues and is based in the Firm’s Sacramento office.

-She has many years of experience effectively representing client interests before the California Legislature and state agencies, and has in-depth knowledge of the state budget process.
-Ashley excels at building strategic coalitions and leverages her deep rooted relationships in Sacramento to assist clients in forming meaningful collaborations.
+Ashley has many years of experience effectively representing client interests before the Federal government, and California Legislature, and has in-depth knowledge of the state and federal budget processes.
+Ashley excels at building strategic coalitions and leverages her deep-rooted relationships in Sacramento to assist clients in forming meaningful collaborations.

 Community College Noncredit Coalition Building.
 Built a coalition of community college and adult education stakeholders across the State to take positions on issues pertaining to adult education funding and proposed policies.
 Through coordination of this coalition, successfully advocated for a change to the Governor's initial 2013-14 State budget proposal that addressed adult education in a way that was harmful to the funding for noncredit programs in community colleges.
 The change resulted in a final enacted budget that presented a favorable system for adult education and noncredit delivery that community colleges could fully support.

 North Orange County Community College District.
 Serves as the advocate for the District at the federal and state levels of government and provides support for the District’s public policy priorities and grant needs.
 Maintains relationships on behalf of the District with the all relevant federal and state agencies, departments, and regulatory bodies, including the Governor's office, Legislature, legislative committees, and the California Community College Chancellor’s Office.
 Provides services such as monitoring of legislation, regulations, and grant programs in a proactive manner.